 Along with the 1% funding fee, borrowers also are asked to pay a yearly fee.
-This fee is 0.35% of the outstanding balance of the loan.
+This fee is 0.35% of the outstanding balance of the mortgage.
 The fee is assessed once a year and the borrower pays it over 12 months.
-An example would be a homeowner who has a loan balance of $199,987 one year after buying their home.
+An example would be a homeowner who has a balance of $199,987 one year after buying their home.
 0.35% x $199,987 = $699.96.
 The amount of $699.96 would be divided by 12 and added to the borrower’s monthly payments.
-The total amount of the fee goes down each year as the loan balance decreases.
+The total amount of the fee goes down each year as the balance decreases.

 Limit on Income Instead of Loan Amount